thunderbug1/Spherebot-Host-GUI/Readme.txt

 Additional Notes:

 	The communication is based on the qextserialport library.
 I tried to make it event-based but I wasn´t able to get the event that a new line is received firing.
 So I simply made the communication not event but polling-based.
-If someone smarter than me could make it eventbased, it would be awesome :D. But it works polling based pretty good.
-I would just be curious to know it for future projects.
+If someone smarter than me could make it eventbased, it would be awesome :D.
+	It works polling based pretty good,	I would just be curious to know how to do it for future projects.

-Have fun with it ;)
+PS:Have fun with it ;)